help-me-mom/ng-mocks/README.md

 - ability to override the transform function with a type-safe function
 - default transform is `() => undefined` to prevent problems with chaining

-An example of **mocking a pipe in Angular** tests can be found below.

 Let's imagine that in an Angular application `TargetComponent` depends on a pipe of `DependencyPipe` and we would like to mock it in a test.